NiklasLandsberg/Webscrape-ESMA-Equity-Transparency-Report/README.md

 Then it webscrapes the table identified with detailParent.
 Finally, the website closes it.

-Disclaimer: The script is only for equity instruments and only for the YEAR method.
+Disclaimer: The scripts are only for equity instruments and only for the YEAR method.